-Under laws that came into force in October 2024, employers must take proactive steps to prevent sexual harassment in the workplace.
+Under laws that came into force in October 2024, employers must take reasonable proactive steps to prevent sexual harassment in the workplace.
 One measure many employers take to comply with their legal obligations is implementing a sexual harassment policy.
 The policy appropriate to your business will depend on several factors, including how many people you employ and the sector in which you operate.
 However, to give you a feel for the types of issues you may choose to address, our expert HR and employment law specialists have prepared this sexual harassment policy template UK.

 Call us now on 01491 598 600 or Click Here to Make An Enquiry and we will be delighted to help you.